jeremysrand/Apple2GSBuildPipeline/README.md

 MacOS  Versions:
 ----------------

-As of today, I have not been able to test these build tools under MacOS 11 (Big Sur).
-There are barriers which prevent me from upgrading to MacOS 11 right now so I am unable to test it and can make no guarantees.
-I did get some informal feedback from someone using a beta of MacOS 11 who was having permission problems.
-That is the most likely issue.
-In general, with each release recently, Apple has tighted up security in ways that can lead to problems.
-If you are trying to use these tools on MacOS 11 right now and are having problems, please contact me and I will try to help but it may be difficult to assist until I can upgrade myself.
+I have tested these build tools under MacOS 11 (Big Sur) and things do seem to work for me.
+However, most of my development is still done under MacOS 10.15 so it could be that there are some unknown issues on the latest OS.
+I plan to update my main machine to MacOS 11 soon so hopefully I will find any remaining issues then.
+In the meantime, if you are trying to use these tools on MacOS 11 right now and are having problems, please contact me and I will try to help.

 And when it comes to Apple silicon, I have no specific plans right now to purchase new hardware so I cannot do any testing.
 However, there are no binaries in this package itself since it is just makefiles, scripts and Xcode configuration files.
-Assuming that Golden Gate and Fuse work on Apple silicon and assuming that MacOS 11 is OK (see the previous paragraph), I don't expect any specific issues with Apple silicon.
+Assuming that Golden Gate and Fuse work on Apple silicon, I don't expect any specific issues with these scripts when run on Apple silicon.
 But again, I have no ability to test that right now so I cannot make any guarantees.

 MacOS  Installation: